 - Saddlebags of Holding (Dragon #208): As Bag of Holding [non-dimensional space]

 - Girdle of Many Pouches: eight small pouches similar to a Bag of Holding [non-dimensional space]

 - Hat of Holding (Dungeonland EX1): extradimensional space

-- Portable Hole: extra-dimensional hole opens to non-dimensional space
+- Portable Hole: extra-dimensional hole opens to a particular non-dimensional space

-Time to examine what all of that might mean.
-The most interesting point available for analysis is the effects of the intersection of the Bag of Holding and the Portable Hole.
+An interesting point available for analysis is failures of the Bag of Holding and the Portable Hole:

-If a Portable Hole is placed within a Bag of Holding, it opens a gate to another plane, and the ‘hole, bag’ and any creatures within a 10′ radius are drawn to the plane, the Portable Hole and Bag of Holding being destroyed in the process.
+- If a Portable Hole is placed within a Bag of Holding, it opens a gate to a [random] plane, and the ‘hole, bag’ and any creatures within a 10′ radius are drawn onto the plane, the Portable Hole and Bag of Holding being destroyed in the process.

 Three different possible outcomes.
 For the first, the contents are destroyed.
 In the second, the contents are lost on Astral.
 For the third result the party itself is dragged along to parts unknown.